The Flying Lighthouse Santa

 It was in a blinding December snowstorm of 1929 that Capt.
 Wincapaw flew on through the night, trying to find his way.
-His destination of Rockland, Maine seemed like a lost dream as he peered out through the falling whiteness of the sky.
+His destination of Rockland, Maine seemed like a lost dream as he peered through the falling whiteness.
 He had quite a bit of experience flying in harsh weather, but this time he was unsure and disoriented in the swirling whiteness.

 In gratitude, Capt.
 Wincapaw took to the skies again a few days later.
 He dropped a Christmas package to the lighthouse keeper and the rest of the hardworking family at Dice Head.